sagifogel/file-appender/README.md

 file_appender.append_line(Pid, "{your desired line}").
 ```

-Please note that you don't need to use the line feed `\n` in your input, the file-appender will do it for you.<br/>
+Please note that you don't need to use the line feed `\n` in your input.
+The file-appender will do it for you.<br/>
 In case your input contains line feed `\n` at the end, it will not emit a line feed for this input.